ajongaro/commitspiration/README.md

 ### Usage

 1. Stage your changes
-2. `cminspo commit` to commit with an inspiring quote
+2. `cminspo commit` to commit with an inspiring quote, no attribution
-3. `cminspo quote` to just get a quote logged to terminal with no commit
+3. `cminspo quote` to just get a quote returned to terminal, with attribution
 4. Enjoy.

 If you just want a random inspiration quote without committing, try `cminspo quote`